wrpaape/cscaf/README.md

 `$ cscaf project`

-will build the following structure in the current directory:
+will build the following structure in the current directory after a `make`:

 ```
 .